 Event Bus is an important element in communication between write and read models.
 Event Bus is a mechanism which enables communication between different components, which not necessarily know about each other.
 One of the elements is publishing events (so-called publisher) and it doesn’t know what components (known as subscribers) are using it and how many components like this are there.
 On the other side – the components don’t know what is publishing the events.

-In CQRS, all the changes are done in a write model.
+When using Command Query Responsibility Segregation (CQRS), all the changes are done on a write side.
 It generates the events which inform about the changes.
 The events are published through Event Bus, then these are consumed by a read model.
 Thanks to that, a read model is informed about all the changes and can react.
 In other words – it can change the status of served objects.